-If we’re honest about it, we all tell lies.
-We parents and caregivers do it too.
+If we’re honest about it, we parents and caregivers lie too, starting when they’re little.

 “If you cross your eyes, they’ll get stuck like that.”